kora-projects/kora-docs/mkdocs/docs/en/documentation/grpc-server.md

 ## Interceptors { #interceptors }

-[Interceptors](https://grpc.github.io/grpc-java/javadoc/io/grpc/ServerInterceptor.html) allow you to intercept requests before they are passed to handlers.
+[Interceptors](https://grpc.github.io/grpc-java/javadoc/io/grpc/ServerInterceptor.html) allow processing requests before they are passed to a `gRPC service`.
+They are suitable for cross-cutting logic: logging, authorization, tracing, working with `Metadata`, and error mapping.

 ### Default { #default }

-The following interceptors are used at server startup by default:

-- `ContextServerInterceptor`.
+When the server starts, Kora adds standard interceptors:

-- `CoroutineContextInjectInterceptor`.
+- `TelemetryInterceptor`
-- `MetricCollectorServerInterceptor`
+- `ContextServerInterceptor`
-- `LoggingServerInterceptor`.
+- `CoroutineContextInjectInterceptor`

-To override the default interceptor list, you can override the `serverBuilder` method from the `GrpcModule` class
+`TelemetryInterceptor` enables server telemetry: logging, metrics, and tracing depending on connected modules and `grpcServer.telemetry` settings.
+`ContextServerInterceptor` propagates the Kora context into call processing, and `CoroutineContextInjectInterceptor` adds `CoroutineContext` support for `Kotlin`.

+User-defined `ServerInterceptor` from the application graph are added to `NettyServerBuilder` before the standard interceptors.
+For full `NettyServerBuilder` configuration, use [GrpcServerBuilderConfigurer](#builder-configurer).

 ### Custom { #custom }

-Adding your custom interceptor requires creating an inheritor of `ServerInterceptor` with the `@Component` annotation:
+To add a custom interceptor, create a `ServerInterceptor` implementation with the `@Component` annotation:

 ===! ":fontawesome-brands-java: `Java`"